hgzimmerman/rocket-file-cache/README.md

 If you know that you will never grow or shrink your cache of files, all you need is a `Mutex<HashMap<PathBuf, Vec<u8>>>`, an `impl Responder<'static> for Vec<u8> {...}`, and some glue logic to hold your files in memory and serve them as responses.
+* Rely on setting the cache-control HTTP header to cause the files to be cached in end-user's browsers and internet infrastructure between them and the server.
+This strategy can be used in conjunction with Rocket File Cache as well.